panzi/cook-serve-hoomans2/README.md

 ### In case that didn't work

-In case `Cook, Serve, Hoomans!
-2!!.exe` couldn't automatically find the game archive file you can pass it manually.
+In case `Cook-Serve-Hoomans-2.exe` couldn't automatically find the game archive file you can pass it manually.
 First find `data.win` from your Cook, Serve, Delicious!
 2!! installation.
 Under Windows `data.win` can usually be found at one of these or similar locations: